jhsu802701/rails_from_scratch_rails5/03-03-quick_testing.md

 ```

 ### Model Testing
-* Create the file testh.sh and give it the following content:
+* Create the file testm.sh and give it the following content:
 ```
 #!/bin/bash